Board of Directors

 I am blessed with two adult children who LOVE to read.
 Working with donors, teachers and families to support students develop a love of reading and achieve their potential is a dream job for me!

-Carly enjoys travelling through our beautiful province and enjoying the great outdoors, learning new things skills and trying new recipes.
+Carly enjoys traveling through our beautiful province and enjoying the great outdoors, learning new things, skills, and trying new recipes.
 As well, she enjoys spending time with loved ones and friends in her downtime.

 “Working at Saskatoon Public School Foundation gives me the opportunity to be involved in programs and initiatives that impact the community in amazing ways.
 Going to work every day is a joy when you know that what you’re doing is making an impact in the lives of others.”

 I enjoy spending time with my family and friends.
 I enjoy going for walks, reading and being outdoors, especially snowmobiling.

 I have been working with the Saskatoon Public School Board for 26 years and I have loved it.
 I have a passion for helping others and supporting students with their education.
 The foundation does incredible work with giving back to the schools and community.
 I am thrilled to be apart of such an incredible foundation.
 I look forward to working with such an amazing team at the Saskatoon Public Schools Foundation.

 Born and raised in Saskatoon, I am a proud alumnus of Saskatoon Public Schools and credit my many teachers throughout the years for my love of reading and learning.
 When not at work I love to curl up with a book or go on adventures with my husband and two young children.